astre471/astre471.github.io/_pages/index.md

 -->

-## April 25 2025: **Go for launch!** 🚀
+## May 16 2025: **CANCELED** :x:

-April 18 was too windy, but we are go for launch with the secondary date of April 25!
+For May 16, launch is CANCELED due to field conditions.
+We'll try again with the rain date on May 30!

-See you on [the field](https://goo.gl/maps/yjeWsc4JSsDdpZwLA) from 1pm - 5pm!
+Please check this page or the email group for status the day before the launch.

 <!--
 Please check this page or the email group for status the day before the launch.